 Completed voyage plans are saved in HTML format for easy viewing on any PC, and printed as a hard-copy record.
 Voyage plans are linked to the associated route, and can be updated and reused when the ship sails that same route again in future – an efficient option for vessels and tankers operating static routes.

 The ECDIS900 includes multiple add-on functions to address the vetting inspector requirements for paperless navigation, and supports either dual- or triple-station PLECDIS configurations – allowing one station to be used for route planning and the MARIS Bridge Assistant, and another for monitoring of the active route.

 The ECDIS900 integrates with a wide range of ship’s systems including:

 Navtex messages and AIS alerts are displayed directly in the Alarms panel of the main ECDIS900 navigation screen.

-Conning Display software, available as an add-on package, runs on the ECDIS900 PC and is displayed on the main ECDIS screen or an optional secondary monitor.
+Conning Display software, available as an add-on package, runs on the ECDIS900 PC and is displayed on the main ECDIS screen.
 The ECDIS900 conning display may be configured to include pages for navigation, docking, or other specific tasks; all pages are completely user customisable, with a built-in graphical editor and a catalogue of virtual instruments designed to display data from connected sensors in a range of common formats.